its-dave/strimzi-kafka-operator/EVENTSTREAMS.md

 _(This can take about 5-10 minutes, cluster can become inaccessible while this happens)_

 Copy the output of `oc registry login --skip-check` into your docker insecure registries (`Preferences > Daemon > Insecure Registries`)
+Note: If you have a newer version of docker installed, this will need to be added to `Preferences > Docker Engine` instead.

 ### Build operator registry with our operator bundle, push to OpenShift registry
 Run `make build_csv deploy  -C deploy` this will build and verify the OLM bundle, build a catalog source and push it to your OpenShift